 Prosecutors have to show that a defendant intentionally caused damage to a dwelling or structure in order to convict them.
 Proving someone’s mindset is difficult, and prosecutors have to show beyond a reasonable doubt that a defendant acted intentionally.

-If you have been charged with arson or any related crime, a West Palm Beach arson lawyer can help.
-Arson cases are often more complex than people think.
+If you have been charged with illegally setting a fire or any related crime, a West Palm Beach arson lawyer can help.
+These cases are often more complex than people think.
 It can be difficult to defend these cases which is why it is so important to get in touch with a qualified legal advocate.
 A skilled defense attorney can devote the time and resources necessary to build a strong defense for you.